BehaviorTree/BehaviorTree.CPP/docs/tutorial_08_additional_args.md

 ## The C++ example

-Next, we can see two alternatice ways to pass parameters to a class: either as arguments of the constructor of the class or in an `init()` method.
+Next, we can see two alternative ways to pass parameters to a class: either as arguments of the constructor of the class or in an `init()` method.

 ```C++